 The uniform was agreed in consultation with parents, pupils, staff and the Parent Council.
-It Incorporates a range of popular items of dress.
+It Incorporates a range of popular items of dress, e.g. sweatshirts, T-shirts.

 Wearing school uniform contributes to a positive school ethos and helps avoid discrimination and reduces peer pressure to wear expensive designer clothing.